lualatex-tools/luaoptions/README.md

 clear that the option handling code had to be moved to a standalone package.

-Initially there is no extensive documentation available since the package wasn't originally intended to be exposed to third-party packages or even end-users, and it is at this point only released to make the release of `luaformatters` possible.
+Initially there is no extensive documentation available since the package wasn't originally intended to be exposed to third-party packages or even end-users;
+the best sources of documentation are `lyluatex` and `luaformatters` codes, and the docstrings of `luaoptions.lua` and `luaoptions-lib.lua`.